-As of [-], 2015, Staples had [-] shares of Staples common stock and no shares of preferred stock issued and outstanding.
+As of May 13, 2015, Staples had 640,653,554 shares of Staples common stock and no shares of preferred stock issued and outstanding.

-Staples currently expects to issue up to [-] shares of Staples common stock to Office Depot stockholders pursuant to the merger agreement.
+Staples currently expects to issue up to 127,973,085 shares of Staples common stock to Office Depot stockholders pursuant to the merger agreement, assuming a maximum of 584,886,129 shares of Office Depot common stock that will be exchanged pursuant to the exchange ratio provided for in the merger agreement.